Hyaluronic Acid

 What is Hyaluronic Acid?

-Download button - information sheetHyaluronic acid is used to treat osteoarthritis, a condition that affects the joints.
-It may be used to treat osteoarthritis of the knee.
-It is not used as a treatment for rheumatoid arthritis.
+Download button - information sheetHyaluronic acid has been used to treat osteoarthritis.
+While osteoarthritis affects many joints, use of hyaluronic acid is usually limited to osteoarthritis of the knee.
+It is not used to treat rheumatoid arthritis.

 Hyaluronic acid is found naturally in joints and other parts of the body.
-In the joint it is found in the cartilage and the synovial fluid that lubricate the joints to keep them working smoothly.
+In the joint, it is found in the cartilage and in the synovial fluid that lubricates the joints to keep them working smoothly.

 What benefit can you expect from your treatment?